FastlySE/EdgeDeployment/README.md

 The dynamic snippets are set with `managed = false` so that the initial implementation creates a placeholder for these snippets.
 Fastly is then updating the snippets when a revised integration is created or the `sigsci_edge_deployment_service` resource is applied.

-# Want some new functionality or have questions?
-Reach out Max Anderson, Guy Brown, or Brooks Cunningham on the TSG team.